Rasmus-BK-Nielsen/DevOps_Demo/README.md

 ### Creating Dockerfiles for frontend
 Created two files .Dev for development and .Prod for deployment
 Both files are accompanied with a startup file
-which is made executeable with: chmod +x filename.sh
+which is made executeable with: chmod +x filename.sh (cd devops_frontend)
 to make the containers synchronised with gitHub